If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 • Although it has good overall odor control, it can get stinky in multi-cat households if you don’t scoop daily.

-• Since it’s made of corn vs clay, some cats may not want to use it.
+• Since it’s made of corn rather than clay, some cats may not want to use it.

-Since it’s vet-recommended for all cats, I’d have to say that Yesterday’s News is my top overall pick, followed by sWheat for the same reason.
+Since it’s vet-recommended for all cats, I’d have to say that Yesterday’s News is my top overall pick.

 However, all of these should be just fine for your kitten!
-It really depends on your budget and personal preference.
+It really depends on your budget and personal preferences.

 If you're looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I've got your back!
 Check out our top 10 favorites!